More about Yes Bank Limited

 | forwardEps | 1.759850 |

-YESBANK's Forward PE is well-positioned, indicating the stock price is favorable compared to its earnings.
-This suggests the stock is not overpriced and offers room for growth, making it an attractive option for investors looking for future value appreciation.
+YESBANK's Forward PE is at a healthy level, indicating that the stock price is well-positioned relative to its earnings.
+With the stock not being overvalued, there remains room for future growth, suggesting a balanced opportunity for investors seeking potential upside.

 Price projections: